wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/deploy-git-data.rst

     private BuildConstants(){}
   }

 ``DIRTY`` indicates whether there are uncommitted changes in the project.
-0 means it's clean, 1 means it's dirty, and -1 means something went wrong.
+A value of 0 indicates a clean repository, a value of 1 indicates that there are uncommitted changes, and a value -1 indicates an error.

 Ignoring Generated Files with Git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^